-Applicable in the European Union and other European countries with separate collection systems

-This marking shown on the product or its literature indicates that it should not be disposed with other household wasted at the end of its working life.
-To prevent possible harm to the environment or human health from uncontrolled waste disposal, please separate this from other types of wastes and recycle it responsibly to promote the sustainable
+Applicable in the European Union and other European countries with separate collection systems end of its working life.
+To prevent possible harm to the environment or human health from uncontrolled waste disposal, please separate this from other types of wastes and recycle it responsibly to promote the sustainable reuse of material resources.